SalesConnection/Caction-Support/docs/Metric_Dashboard.md

 Updated: 9 August 2024<br>
 ## Metric Dashboard

-The Metrics Dashboard is used for monitoring key performance indicators and providing an overview of job statuses and service performance to assist in effective job management and decision-making.
+The Metrics Dashboard is used for monitoring key performance indicators and providing an overview of job statuses and service performance to assist in effective job management and decision-making.<br><br>

 **Navigate to the section by clicking it.**<br>